as with any medical treatment, there are some risks and considerations to keep in mind.

 - Start low dose and adjust as needed

-In summary, pellets can provide real benefits when used appropriately under a doctor’s supervision.
-Getting hormone levels tested, monitoring for side effects, following dosage recommendations, and watching for any reactions at the insertion site is important.
-For many, pellets offer a convenient way to replace hormones lost with aging or medical conditions.
-However, the decision should be made carefully with a doctor you trust.
+In summary, monitoring for side effects, following dosage recommendations, and watching for any reactions at the insertion site is important.
+For many, the decision should be made carefully with a doctor you trust.